Hillsdale County Historical Society

 Bowne Township Historical Commission, Alto

-The Commission is raising funds to support the relocation of a barn built circa 1860 to become a Barn Museum of Agriculture.
+The Commission sought to raise funds to support the relocation of a barn built circa 1860 to become a Barn Museum of Agriculture.
 The barn was built by a Civil War veteran, John W. Stone.
-Current owners will donate the barn and a collection of barn and farm-related tools and implements.
-Importantly, the barn will be used to host educational events for children.
-Barn Believers’ support will help with the relocation.
+Owners would have donated the barn and a collection of barn and farm-related tools and implements.
+Importantly, the barn would have been used to host educational events for children.
+Barn Believers’ support would have helped with the relocation.
+The grant was returned in full to Barn Believers Project Fund when sufficient support to save this historic barn could not be raised.

 Western Michigan Fair Association, Ludington